Get estimate

 • It informs your company and team about the quality and effectiveness of your ad campaign.
 By tracking ROAS, you gain actionable insights to optimize your ad spend.

-• The optimal ROAS can vary based on factors like industry, profit margins, and average cost-per-click (CPC).
+• The optimal ROAS can vary based on factors like industry, profit margins, and average cost-per-click (use this tool to calculate cost per click).

 Remember, understanding and monitoring ROAS helps you make informed decisions to maximize your advertising impact!